RomainBertin/linux_kernel_install/README.md

 ##Launching the linux kernel

-By default run.sh execute qemu in debugging mode with -S s you can remove this parameter for disabling the debug mode.
+By default run.sh execute qemu in debugging mode with -S s.
+You can remove this parameter to disable this mode.

 ## Remote debugging with gdb